satand/strimzi-mirroring/README.md

 ### Install Submariner Gateway Engine

-Using a local terminal, add the submariner label to select some worker nodes to install the submariner gateway in both clusters (we will use primary-worker node of primary cluster and backup-worker node of backup cluster)
+Using a local terminal, add the Submariner labels to select the worker nodes where the submariner gateway will be installed in both clusters (the primary-worker node of primary cluster and the backup-worker node of backup cluster will be used)

 ```bash
 kubectl --context kind-primary label node primary-worker submariner.io/gateway=true
 kubectl --context kind-backup label node backup-worker submariner.io/gateway=true
 ```

-coming back to the terminal opened into backup-control-plane container, use suctl to install a submariner gateway in each cluster:
+Go back to the terminal (opened into the backup-control-plane container) and use suctl to install a Submariner gateway in each cluster:

 ```bash
 subctl join --context kind-backup broker-info.subm --clusterid kind-backup --natt=false --cable-driver=vxlan
 subctl join --context kind-primary broker-info.subm --clusterid kind-primary --natt=false --cable-driver=vxlan
 ```

-Here we can notice that we have used vxlan as cable-driver so that between the submariner cluster gateways (one per node) we are not going to instantiate a IPSEC tunnel (default or --cable-driver=libreswan), but an un-encrypted tunnel implementation based on VXLAN.
-This kind of connection is the same used by submariner to enable the communications intra-cluster between the route agents (one per node) and the gateway.
-Here we had to use this kind of tunnelling beetween gateways because the actual version of library libreswan needs to access to some kernel configurations of the cluster node but not available in the container node istanziated by Kind.
-Obviously, when it's possible, it's always better to use IPSEC tunnelling for the communication between two submariner gateways for security reasons.
+Here we notice we have used vxlan as the cable-driver parameter therefore we will not instantiate an IPSEC tunnel (default or --cable-driver=libreswan) between the Submariner gateways (one per cluster node), but an un-encrypted tunnel will be implemented based on VXLAN.
+This kind of connection is the same used by Submariner to enable the communications intra-cluster between the route agents (one per node) and the gateway.
+Here this kind of tunnelling has to be used between the gateways because the actual version of library libreswan needs to access some of the kernel configurations of the cluster node but the container node istanziated by Kind doesn't show them.
+Obviously, when it's possible, it's always better to use IPSEC tunnelling for the communication between Submariner gateways for security reasons.

 After that we can check pod status in submariner-operator namespace in both clusters using our local terminal